Learning Through Real Experience

 By serving an internship in an organization for a period of time, students learn a great deal about how an organization works, how adults interact and their own abilities and potential.
 These include internships and formal Work Experience programs for pay.
 Both immerse students in real world community organizations and businesses outside the school.
 Students learn the importance of record keeping, writing skills, and math skills which increases their motivation to improve their academic learning in school.
 Students learn that punctuality is critically important, schedules must be met, behavior must conform to norms, dress is important and courtesy is essential to the organization’s bottom line.
 These are real world learnings of great importance and have a great impact on students.

-JCS give every student an “office” meaning a home base desk that is theirs exclusively with a computer linked to the Internet.
-The Internet and other technology resources are greatly valued by students carrying out their projects, satisfying interests or other learning activities.
-All students are expected to become proficient at word processing, e-mail, graphic programs, presentation programs, Internet searching and other technology tools.
-Online learning programs are used for specific skill and knowledge development.
-For example, Kahn Academy provides an individualized program in math and other topics that has proven of great value.
+JCS gives every student the opportunity to work in a variety of spaces and settings.
+We provide mobile desktops to allow flexibility in the learning space.
+The internet and other technology resources are greatly valued by students carrying out their projects, satisfying interests or other learning activities.
+All students are expected to become proficient at word processing, e-mail, graphic programs, presentation programs, internet searching and other technology tools.

 Cooperative learning refers to a learning strategy in which small teams–often as an aspect of project-based learning—each with students of different levels of ability, use a variety of learning activities to improve their understanding of a topic.
 Each member of a team is responsible not only for learning what is communicated but also for helping teammates learn, thus creating an atmosphere of achievement.
-Students collborate through the task until all group members successfully understand and complete it.
-Cooperative efforts result in participants striving for mutual benefit so that all group members gain from each other’s efforts as in (Your success benefits me and my success benefits you);
+Students collaborate through the task until all group members successfully understand and complete it.
+Cooperative efforts result in participants striving for mutual benefit.